-For accounting purposes under IFRS, the LLP's ultimate parent and controlling party is Lloyds Banking Group plc.
+The LLP's ultimate parent and controlling party is Lloyds Banking Group plc.
 The LLP's results are included within the consolidated financial statements of Lloyds Banking Group plc.
 Copies of the group financial statements may be obtained from the Company Secretary's Office, Lloyds Banking Group plc, 25 Gresham Street, London EC2V 7HN.

 The Company meets the definition of a special purpose entity under IFRSs.
-In accordance with IFRS 10 Consolidated Financial Statements, the Company's financial statements are consolidated within the group financial statements of LBG for the year ended 31 December 2021.
+In accordance with IFRS 10 Consolidated Financial Statements, the Company's financial statements are consolidated within the group financial statements of LBG for the year ended 31 December 2022.